-- Course title, department, number, and section of the course; - Name, email address, office hours, department/office phone number; - Title, author and publication information of textbook; - List of collateral readings or other materials to be used in the class; - Course description; - Course objectives; - Student outcomes - Course requirements (papers, exams, quizzes, field trips, etc.); - Tentative course outline with assignments; - Class policies and procedures, including grading methods, attendance/tardiness policy, (including percentage weight of various components of class work), examinations (method of grading and frequency), make-up policy (for assignments, exams, etc.), policy on plagiarism, etc. - Date and time of final examination.
+- Course title, department, number, and section of the course; - Name, email address, office hours, department/office phone number; - Faculty teaching on-line courses should specify hours when they will be available on-line for virtual student meetings and discussions. - Title, author and publication information of textbook; - List of collateral readings or other materials to be used in the class; - Course description; - Course objectives; - Student outcomes - Course requirements (papers, exams, quizzes, field trips, etc.); - Tentative course outline with assignments; - Class policies and procedures, including grading methods, attendance/tardiness policy, (including percentage weight of various components of class work), examinations (method of grading and frequency), make-up policy (for assignments, exams, etc.), policy on plagiarism, etc. - Date and time of final examination.